mitmedialab/sar_robot_command_msgs/README.md

 ## RobotCommand

-The RobotCommand message definition includes constants for the different commands that can be sent to a robot.
-Some commands must be accompanied by a set of properties, such as a string containing text for the robot to say and actions/behaviors for the robot to do.
+The RobotCommand message definition includes a standard ROS message header and the command to send.
+Some commands, such as DO, must be accompanied by a set of properties, such as a string containing text for the robot to say and actions/behaviors for the robot to do.

+For some robots, DO commands must be also tagged with a unique ID, which should be put in the "id" field.
+Note that RobotCommand messages do not check nor ensure that anything placed in the "id" field is in fact unique.

+If a command does not require properties or an ID, set these fields as empty strings.

+A list of constants is included for the different commands that can be sent to a robot.
+These are:

 - 0 SLEEP
-    - no properties (properties = null)
+    - no properties (properties = empty string)

 - 1 WAKEUP
     - no properties